Complications of Hepatitis C

 Even though hepatitis C is typically a silent disease, it can be a deadly one.
 Here are three common conditions that chronic hepatitis C can cause, which lead to serious health problems.

 Liver failure: Chronic hepatitis Can damage the liver so extensively that it no longer functions.
-At that point, a liver transplant—receiving a healthy liver from a donor—may be necessary.
+At that point, a life-saving liver transplant—receiving a healthy liver from a donor—may be necessary.

 Liver cancer: Hepatitis C can increase your risk of liver cancer, a condition in which cells in the liver divide uncontrollably, leading to tumors and other problems.